Skip to content

 • Timeframe — how long it took

 How to verify: Ask for contact information for 2–3 clients.
 A good agency won't have a problem with this.
 You can also check the case study domains in Ahrefs or Semrush — the growth trend should be visible.
+If an agency dodges at this stage of the conversation, nothing in the rest of the proposal matters much.

 3. Reporting — what they report and how often